Marksparkyryan/BasketballTeamStatsTool/README.md

 # Basketball Team Stats Tool
-Project that reads, processes, and displays fictional Basketball team stats to user based on menu selections.
+Project that reads, processes, and displays fictional basketball team stats to user based on menu selections.
 This project focuses on the use of certain Python features such as:

 1. Use of Dunder Main call
 2. Reading constants data from another py file